bi-concepts/redmine_api/README.md

 # redmine_api
+Python Email API interact with redmine
-PHP-Pyhton API to interact with redmine
+PHP-Pyhton REST API to interact with redmine